UzerBagban/Blinkit-Sales-Analysis-Project/README.md

 🛠️ Project Goals

-- Clean and standardize the data
+- Clean and normalize the data
-- Perform aggregations (SUM, AVG, COUNT)
+- Execute aggregations (SUM, AVG, COUNT)
-- Analyze sales by category, fat content, outlet location/type/year
+- Examine sales by category, fat content, outlet location/type/year
-- Use SQL features like `CAST`, `PIVOT`, `GROUP BY`, and `ORDER BY`
+- Utilize SQL functionalities such as `CAST`, `PIVOT`, `GROUP BY`, and `ORDER BY`
+- Develop an interactive Power BI dashboard for visualization
-- Provide business insights based on metrics
+- Deliver business insights based on metrics

 📌 Key SQL Queries